 By helping people elevate themselves not only do you have the satisfaction of watching them progress but you will have a higher likelihood of being consistent with your own training if your social circle perceives you as a health and fitness enthusiast.

-Be a beacon of health and fitness and use your knowledge and fascination with it and pay it forward.
+Be a beacon of health and fitness and use your knowledge and fascination with it to pay it forward.